©Eric Manigaud I Courtesy Gallery FIFTY ONE - Congo français, la marseillaise, Moreau, 97X143

 In the presence of the artist!

-In his third solo exhibition at Gallery FIFTY ONE, French artist Éric Manigaud (°1971) presents the final piece of his intensive research of European colonial history.
-This show will run simultaneously with the exhibition ‘Ceux qui creusent’ (14/05-22/07/2023) at Galerie Sator in Paris, Belgian Congo being the subject in Paris and French Congo in Antwerp.
+In his third solo exhibition at Gallery FIFTY ONE, French artist Éric Manigaud (°1971) presents the final piece of his intensive research into European colonial history.
+This show runs simultaneously with an exhibition at Galerie Sator in Paris.
+Belgian Congo being the subject in Paris and French Congo in Antwerp.

 Eric Manigaud - Travail de forçats sur les terrassements, Mayombe, années 1920, 2022